 In March of 2015, the RI Department of Health (DOH) was one of five states awarded a grant by the Centers for Disease control (CDC) to implement community-based initiatives designed to reduce youth access to tobacco products through restrictions on the sale of such products to children.
 In 2017, DOH received continuation funding to subcontract with the prevention coalitions representing seven communities to implement local point-of-sale policies.
 These policies include: local permitting; graduated penalties leading to permit suspension and revocation; and bans on discounts and the sale of flavored tobacco products.
-Proposed model policies are based, in part, on the policies adopted by the City of Providence as a component of a previously-funded grant from the CDD.
+Proposed model policies are based, in part, on the policies adopted by the City of Providence as a component of a previously-funded grant from the CDC.
 STARS assessments also were conducted by the community coalitions participating in the grant.

 A key component of the current CDC grant is stepped-up enforcement of the ban on underage tobacco sales.
 Contracted communities conducted additional enforcement inspections to determine retailer compliance.
 These inspections expanded current enforcement efforts and are coordinated with Synar enforcement inspections and FDA inspections.
-BHDDH manages the youth inspectors participating in the CDD enforcement inspections consistent with State statute.
+BHDDH manages the youth inspectors participating in the CDC enforcement inspections consistent with State statute.
 BHDDH and Health have established a formal Memorandum of Understanding to coordinate enforcement inspections and to support data collection, analysis and reports.
 Staff from Health and BHDDH meet on a regular basis to plan and coordinate tobacco prevention efforts.

-BHDDH was awarded a contract to administer the FDA tobacco Compliance Inspection Program in 2011 and began conducting inspections in February of 2012.
-RI was awarded a second contract on August 25, 2014 and on August 25, 2016, FDA exercised the option to renew the contract through August 24, 2017.
-This contract has enabled the State to conduct additional retailer compliance inspections which currently are limited by the resources available to conduct inspections to determine retailer compliance with State law.
+BHDDH was awarded a contract to administer the FDA Tobacco Compliance Inspection Program in 2011 and began conducting inspections in February of 2012.
+RI was awarded a second contract on August 25, 2014 through August 24, 2017.
+This contract required the State to conduct at least one retailer compliance inspection at every retail outlet each year.
+In July of 2017, the FDA extended that contract to September 30, 2017 to coincide with the federal fiscal year end and awarded a new 3 year contract beginning October 1, 2017.